TeamWaggles/control_repo/README.md

 # control_repo

-This is a change for a Puppet repo using Centos7
+This is a change for a Puppet repo using Centos7 using NGINX